Skip to main content

 Associate Professor of Law

-Xiaoqian Hu teaches Property and seminars on property theory, property and social change, and law and development.
+Xiaoqian Hu teaches Property, Torts, and seminars on property and social change.
 Her research on property issues in the United States examines how property law shapes racial and class inequality and what legal changes might be realizable to advance structural equity.
 Her research on China examines how property law shapes and is shaped by China’s socioeconomic transformation and how state actions and discourses affect class dynamics and government legitimacy.

 Professor Hu received her S.J.D. from Harvard Law School and was awarded the Yong K. Kim ’95 Memorial Prize for her work on property struggles in China.
 She also received a Ph.D. in comparative law and law and economics from the University of Turin (Italy), and a master’s degree in civil jurisprudence and an LL.B. from East China University of Political Science and Law.